cBioPortal/cbioportal/docs/File-Formats.md

     And the second matrix will have lower priority than the first one.
     If later chart can fit into the first matrix, then its priority will be promoted.

-    Please see [here](https://github.com/cBioPortal/cbioportal/pull/2689) for an example.
+    Please see [here](Study-View.md) for more detailed information about how study view utilize priority and how the layout is calculated based on priority.